 It’s happened to the US army, where the computers have been used since the drone station while simultaneously setting up games on the pc.
 This computer became infected with malware and enabled that the drone to be hacked.

 Luckily, malware is something that you have a great deal of control over.
 Two solutions will help protect your commanding apparatus.

 2. Antivirus And VPN For Ground Station Protection

 The first is the anti-virus program.
 You could already be familiar with them, as they are typically a part of the default software on PCs.
-But if, for example, you’re using a tablet computer or phone to fly your drone, then you still need anti-virus because they may quickly become infected.
+But if, for example, you’re using a tablet computer or phone to fly your drones, then you still need anti-virus because they may quickly become infected.

 It is possible to discover free-of-charge anti-virus programs from programmers like Avast or AVG.
-They will keep infections out of causing problems if piloting your drone.
+They will keep infections out of causing problems if piloting your drones.
 You Will Find AVG for Android on Google Play.
 It provides real-time anti-virus and anti-theft protection to your device.
 There are also models for iPhone in addition to similar protection from different providers.

 Currently, different problems exist and therefore are best managed by another sort of program.

 By subscribing to Virtual Private Network (VPN) support, you can protect your device’s internet link and prevent hackers from getting in.
 A VPN functions as a gateway between you and the world wide web.
 As soon as you’re connected to the remote server, then your link gets encrypted along with your net usage anonymous.